gdraheim/git_fast_export_merge/README.md

 Provide these as `--head=hash-of-commit --date=date-of-commit`

 If you say `--into=./path/to/workspace` then the tool will run these commands itself.
-And adding `--import` the the fast-import will run on the into-workspace right-away.
+And adding `--import` then the fast-import will run on the into-workspace right-away.
 However this is completely optional.